-The location is one of the most haunted houses in East Tennessee courtesy of its horrible history that is filled with murders and deaths numbering over seventy.
+The location is one of the most haunted plantations in the country, courtesy of its horrible history that is filled with murders and deaths numbering over seventy.

 The location was the location of battles fought during the Civil and Revolutionary wars.
 If that is not enough there are also nearly 70 graves for African Slaves, a mass grave for roughly 28 Cherokee Indians, and a couple of soldiers from the Revolutionary War.